Jarrid Famous: Professional career

 In May 2015, he returned to the Philippines, this time with GlobalPort Batang Pier.
 In nine games for GlobalPort, he averaged 30.2 points and 23.0 rebounds per game.

 In July 2015, he joined the Washington Wizards for the 2015 NBA Summer League.
 On July 24, he signed with the Dallas Mavericks.
 However, he was later waived by the Mavericks on October 22 after appearing in five preseason games.
 Five days later, he signed with the Fujian Sturgeons of the Chinese Basketball Association, making his debut on November 6.
 On December 24, he left Fujian to play for Hekmeh of the Lebanese League, playing in seven games with the team.
 On February 5, he left Hekmeh and signed with Al-Muharraq of the Bahraini League.
 On March 2, he moved to Bucaneros de La Guaira of the Venezuelan League.

 On October 5, 2016, Famous signed with Maccabi Haifa of the Israeli League.
 On December 14, 2016, he parted ways with Haifa after appearing in six games.
 On January 2, 2017, he signed with Al Naser Dubai of the UAE National Basketball League.

 In February 2017, he was supposed to sign with the Phoenix Fuel Masters as their import for the 2017 PBA Commissioner's Cup.
 However, his former PBA team, GlobalPort, refused to let go of their rights on him, pushing the Fuel Masters to choose for another import.

 On March 7, 2017, Famous signed with the Caciques de Humacao of the Baloncesto Superior Nacional.

 On August 3, 2017, Famous signed with Gimnasia y Esgrima de Comodoro Rivadavia of the Liga Nacional de Básquet.

 In March 2018, Famous signed with the Blackwater Elite of the Philippine Basketball Association as their import for the 2018 PBA Commissioner's Cup.

 On January 22, 2022, Famous signed with Club Sportivo Capitol of the Liga Uruguaya de Basketball.

+On October 11, 2022, Famous entered the 2022 IBL Foreign Draft, he was picked in the second round 19th overall by the NSH Mountain Gold Timika.